marco262/my_wiki/data/onednd/subclass/warrior-of-the-hand.md

 ### Level 17: Quivering Palm

 You gain the ability to set up lethal vibrations in someone's body.
-When you hit a creature with an Unarmed Strike, you can spend 4 Ki Points to start these imperceptible vibrations, which last for a number of days equal to your Monk level.
+When you hit a creature with an [[glossary:Unarmed Strike]], you can spend 4 Ki Points to start these imperceptible vibrations, which last for a number of days equal to your Monk level.
 The vibrations are harmless unless you use your action to end them.
 Alternatively, when you take the [[glossary:Attack]] action on your turn, you can replace one of the attacks with this action.
 To use this action, you and the target must be on the same plane of existence.
 When you use this action, the target must make a Constitution saving throw, taking 10d12 Force damage on a failed save or half as much damage on a successful one.

 You can have only one creature under the effect of this feature at a time.
 You can end the vibrations harmlessly without using an action.